Implementation of Monte-Carlo transport in the general relativistic SpEC code: Numerical Methods

-We note that in our first merger simulation using this Monte-Carlo code~\cite{Foucart:2020qjb}, we only considered $\Delta t_{\rm step}$ and $\Delta t_{\rm a,s}$, and ignored $\Delta t_{\rm cell}$.
-This led to cheaper evolutions and a more streamlined algorithm, at the cost of decreased accuracy in regions of high scattering opacities (see Spherical Collapse test).
+We note that in our first merger simulation using this Monte-Carlo code~\citep{Foucart:2020qjb}, we only considered $\Delta t_{\rm step}$ and $\Delta t_{\rm a,s}$, and ignored $\Delta t_{\rm cell}$.
+This led to cheaper evolutions and a more streamlined algorithm, at the cost of decreased accuracy in regions of high scattering opacities (see optically thick sphere and spherical collapse tests).
 Allowing packets to change cells in the middle of a Monte-Carlo time step improves the accuracy of the code, but at a cost.
 Now, a packet may have to be moved from its original grid cell to a neighboring cell during packet propagation.
 This means that we need to include one layer of ``ghost zone'' cells in the Monte-Carlo algorithm.
 In particular, when loaning a grid cell to another processor, we need to make sure that the new processor has access to the fluid and metric variable for that cell and for all neighboring cells.
 Additionally, the Monte-Carlo algorithm may deposit momentum in a ghost zone, and that information has to be communicated back to the processor owning the corresponding live cell.
 This makes parallelization of the code more difficult.
 Nevertheless, the significant improvement in the accuracy of the evolution of heavy-lepton neutrinos observed in test problems with that updated method motivates its use in future simulations.

 Rather than including all neighboring cells in ghost zones (including cells that only share an edge or vertex with the current cell), we can also limit ourselves to the 6 neighbors sharing a face with the current cell.
 This seems to provide nearly the same benefits at a smaller communication cost.
-A packet moving in a neighboring cell that does not share a face with its original cell can then be randomly assigned to one of the closest available cells.
+A packet moving in a neighboring cell that does not share a face with its original cell can then be randomly assigned to one of the closest available cells, using the metric/fluid variables of that cell.
 The difference between these methods would presumably become more noticeable at higher resolution.